-Strategies and opportunities: environment and fight against climate change
+Strategies and opportunities: environment and the fight against climate change

 The environment and climate action are priorities for the EU, now and in the future.
 Communication on green pact for Europe3 constitutes the new European growth strategy and recognizes the decisive role of schools, training establishments and universities to engage with students, parents and the wider community on the changes needed for a successful transition to achieve climate neutrality by 2050.